ralna/GALAHAD/doc/C/rst-dir/nls_functions.rst

 	*
 		- J_ne

-		- is a scalar variable of type int, that holds the number of entries in $J$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the number of entries in $J$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- J_row

-		- is a one-dimensional array of size J_ne and type int, that holds the row indices of $J$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size J_ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the row indices of $J$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
 		- J_col

-		- is a one-dimensional array of size J_ne and type int, that holds the column indices of $J$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size J_ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the column indices of $J$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL.

 	*
 		- J_ptr

-		- is a one-dimensional array of size m+1 and type int, that holds the starting position of each row of $J$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size m+1 and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the starting position of each row of $J$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- H_type